Akshainie-1/Netflix_SQL_Project/README.md

  ### Objective  :
  Categorize content as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
 Count the number of items in each category.

+ ## Technologies Used

+- **SQL**
+  Used for querying, filtering, aggregating, and analyzing Netflix movies and TV shows data.

+- **MySQL / PostgreSQL**
+  Relational database systems used to store and manage the dataset efficiently.

+- **Kaggle Dataset**
+  Source of the Netflix Movies and TV Shows dataset used for analysis.

+- **DBMS Concepts**
+  Applied concepts such as joins, subqueries, grouping, filtering, and string functions.

+- **Data Analysis Techniques**
+  Used to derive insights related to content distribution, ratings, countries, and keyword-based categorization.

 #### Findings and Conclusion:-
 Content Distribution: The dataset contains a diverse range of movies and TV shows with varying ratings and genres.
 Common Ratings: Insights into the most common ratings provide an understanding of the content's target audience.